evan-erdos/trail-of-cthulhu/story/prose-outline.md

 One entering the ship they can find in the Colonels quarters a painting that tells the story of Asherah, her Child and Ba’al , they also find a dagger of Ba’al, they can also find notes talking about the spell to summon Asherah to have full control the sunken castle, which is actually a teleportation spell and can be used to do any kind of teleportation, not just summoning beings from other worlds or times, but a portal that  can be connected to another point in the intersections of the fabrics of space and time.
 The PCs confront Omari and hijack the summoning/defeat Asherah to take control of the portal.

- The portal leads them to Ilya’s location but due to the nature of the connection between the tablet that the party possess (If none of them picked it up Dolya has leading to the same result), the party has not only been separated in shifting to Moscow but also have jumped forward in time by a week, by which time Ilya has gained more power than expected.
+ The portal leads them to Ilya’s location, but just as the shimmering space-time hole in front of them begins to forcefully suck them in, the PCs realize that, while they are all holding hands to ensure that they do not get separated as they travel, Dolya is not.